yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

     ${HOME}/packages/programs/miniconda2/bin/pip install rasterstats
     ${HOME}/packages/programs/miniconda2/bin/pip install pillow
     ${HOME}/packages/programs/miniconda2/bin/pip install imgaug

+Because some of the sub-folders don't change the group info to "LinLiu", we modify them again.

+    chgrp -R LinLiu packages

 We need to run our scripts inside a singularity container by submitting jobs.
 Copy a slurm example to current folder,